Interstate High Speed Rail Progress

 We know where and how to build High Speed Rail.
 Many states have vetted HSR projects that will alter travel as they know it, in some corridors.
 The problem is, states are carrying too much of the load.
 Federal funding must be doubled immediately, then tripled five years later for America’s surface transportation infrastructure to catch up with Global Economic Competitors.

 America is largely stuck on 1980s surface transportation infrastructure.
-Too many bridges are falling apart.
-Excluding NYC, our Top 50 Metro Areas need two to four times the current rapid transit mileage to prevent a congestion chaos by 2035.
-Excluding Washington-NYC corridor, none of our intercity passenger trains meet entry-level standards for 125-155 mph speed, frequency and dependability.
+Too many highway and rail bridges are falling apart.
+Excluding NYC, our Top 50 Metro Areas need 2-4 times current rapid transit mileage to prevent a congestion chaos by 2035.
+Excluding Washington-NYC corridor, none of our intercity passenger rail meets minimum world standards for HSR speed — and even that corridor needs speed, frequency, on-time performance and safety upgrades.

 Fortunately, America has 22,000 miles of legacy rail routes.
-About 12,000 miles can be upgraded to HSR at lower cost than buying new rights of way.
-Building HSR-only track in those routes will simultaneously reserve more track usage for freight rail and commuter rail.
+About 12,000 miles can be upgraded to HSR at dramatically lower cost than buying new rights-of-way.
+Building HSR-only track in those rights-of-way requires more overpasses/underpasses that can be shared with freight rail and commuter rail, thereby improving their service as well.
 Many old train stations can be transformed into Intermodal Transportation Centers at lower cost than building from scratch.

 Those and other factors led Puentes to conclude that America has many corridors that merit HSR investment now, simultaneous with more Rapid Transit projects in large metro areas.
-Puentes reminds us that additional Rapid Transit encourages more density in our top metro areas and feeds more HSR patronage.
-He says, when properly executed in combination, they can mitigate roadway and airport congestion from worsening.
+Puentes reminds us that additional Rapid Transit encourages density in our large metro areas and feeds more HSR patronage.
+He says, when properly executed in combination with highway bridge repair and better airport connections, they can mitigate highway and airport traffic congestion.

 Smarter Criteria For HSR Corridor Decisions

-Since 1964, super-dense Japan had demonstrated the technical and demographic feasibility of 130 mph electric train service.
-The question for every other nation was, did they corridors of sufficient density to merit HSR.
-For France and Italy, the answer was a resounding Yes!
-Not sleep at the wheel in 1976-79, Presidents Ford and Carter and several Northeast Congressmen proposed a Washington-NYC (Phase 1) and a NYC-Boston (Phase 2) 125 mph Amtrak HSR project.
+Since 1964, Japan has demonstrated the technical and demographic feasibility of electric-powered HSR service.
+The question for every other nation was, did they also have sufficient population density to merit HSR.
+For France and Italy, the 1970s answer was a resounding Yes!

-The Highway Lobby and congressmen they influenced had other ideas.
-Knowing that most Americans were lousy at geographical demographics and too cocky to respect areas of Japanese, French and Italian technology leadership in the 1970s, the Highway Lobby propagated a simple counter-argument, “America doesn’t have Europe-like population density for HSR to succeed.”
+The Highway Lobby had other ideas.
+Knowing that most Americans ignored geographical demographics, the Highway Lobby constructed a simple lie for mass consumption, “America doesn’t have Europe-like population density for HSR to succeed.”

-By failing to do their homework, news media unwittingly helped the Highway Lobby disseminate that junk argument to the public.
-They kneecapped public outcry for faster, more frequent Amtrak service.
-The truth to debunk that lie was readily available in libraries.
-Any Rand McNally Commercial Atlas & Marketing Guide edition after 1971, which incorporated 1970 U.S. Census analysis, enabled any investigative journalist to see that in 1970, the 225-mile NYC-Philadelphia-Baltimore-Washington corridor had denser population than the 276-mile Paris-Lyon HSR corridor and the 360-mile Milan-Florence-Rome HSR corridor, both under construction in 1974-79.
+By failing to do simple homework, News Media unwittingly helped the Highway Lobby propagate that lie to the majority of Congress and the public.
+The truth to easily debunk it was available in any library’s Rand McNally Commercial Atlas & Marketing Guide.
+Any such guide after 1971 illustrated that the 226-mile NYC-Philadelphia-Baltimore-Washington corridor had larger and denser population than the 276-mile Paris-Lyon HSR corridor and the 360-mile Milan-Florence-Rome HSR corridor — both under construction in 1976-79.

-Instead of getting the requested $6 billion in Phase 1 and roughly another $6 billion in Phase 2, Amtrak received less than $1 billion for the entire Boston-NYC-Washington HSR corridor.
-As a result Washington-NYC only improved to 110 mph and Boston-NYC only improved to 79 mph by the mid-1980s.
-Both ran infrequent trains.
+Instead of getting the requested $6 billion in Phase 1 and $12 billion in Phase 2 (due to more bridge replacement and grade separations) from Congress, Amtrak received less than $1 billion for the entire Boston-NYC-Washington HSR corridor.
+As a result, Washington-NYC corridor only improved to 110 mph and Boston-NYC only improved to 79 mph by 1984 — both with infrequent trains and lackluster on-time performance.

-That lie was cast beyond the Northeast Corridor.
-The 1992 Rand McNally Commercial Atlas & Marketing Guide revealed that Minneapolis-Milwaukee-Chicago-St. Louis and San Francisco-Los Angeles corridors had more people than Lille-Paris-Lyon-Marseille train corridor.
-Chicago-Detroit, Chicago-Indianapolis-Cincinnati, and Dallas-Fort Worth-Austin-Houston were the same population density as Lille-Paris-Lyon-Marseille train corridor.
+That Lack of Population Density lie hurt other American corridors too.
+By 1993, French HSR was expanded to Lille-Paris-Lyon-Marseille.
+The 1993 Rand McNally Commercial Atlas & Marketing Guide revealed that Minneapolis-Milwaukee-Chicago-St. Louis and San Francisco-Los Angeles corridors had more people than Lille-Paris-Lyon-Marseille corridor.
+Even Chicago-Detroit, Chicago-Indianapolis-Cincinnati, and Dallas-Fort Worth-Austin-Houston were the same population density as Lille-Paris-Lyon-Marseille train corridor.

-When President Bill Clinton announced plans in 1993 for 150 mph Amtrak Northeast Corridor HSR, the population density lie persisted and metastasized into two more false opinions misrepresented as fact:
+By 1993, when newly inaugurated President Clinton announced plans for Amtrak Northeast Corridor HSR, the lie metastasized two more powerful, but false Opinions Misrepresented as Fact:

 • We don’t need High Speed Rail because Americans prefer short flights